OmDorugade/TryHackMe-Walkthroughs/RootMe CTF/writeup.md

 ```

 ## 7. Find a form to upload and get a reverse shell, and find the flag.
+We can upload phtml files on `/uploads` directory.

+1.Upload phtml file with a reverse shell.

+2.Set up a listner on our machine.

+3.Click on the file that we uploaded i.e `phtml`.

+4.We will get a reverse shell.

 user.txt
 <p align="center">
   <img width="940" height="529" alt="image" src="https://github.com/user-attachments/assets/efbd499f-1a8c-49ed-a82c-3c0b49b70c17" />